jaspector

 Not publicly stated

-Typical inspection sequence: Foundation before pouring, framing/rough-in, final construction, with plumbing and mechanical inspected at rough-in and final for permits purchased on or after October 1, 2011
+Typical sequence: Foundation before pouring, framing/rough-in, final construction, with plumbing and mechanical inspected at rough-in and final for permits purchased on or after October 1, 2011

 One free reinspection is allowed if an inspection is failed; additional reinspection fees apply

-Do I need a building permit in Lancaster, TN?
+01 Do I need a building permit in Lancaster, TN?

 For state residential permitting, permits are required for one and two family dwellings and townhouses in areas covered by the state program, with additions over 30 square feet requiring a permit.
 Smith County's planning guide also states a state building permit is required for new construction and decking on mobile homes.

-How much does a building permit cost in Lancaster, TN?
+02 How much does a building permit cost in Lancaster, TN?

+Building permit fees in Lancaster, TN are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $100 for $0 to $5,000 construction cost under the state residential schedule.
 Fees are calculated as: Valuation-based for state residential permits; Smith County's local application also shows flat permit fees for county permits.
 Plan check fee: Not publicly stated.

-How do I apply for a building permit in Lancaster, TN?
+03 How do I apply for a building permit in Lancaster, TN?

-1. Determine whether the work is residential one and two family/townhouse work subject to the state program or a county development review item.
+To apply for a building permit in Lancaster, TN, follow these steps: 1.
+Determine whether the work is residential one and two family/townhouse work subject to the state program or a county development review item.
 2. If state residential permitting applies, create a CORE account and apply through the state system.
 3. If county development review applies, contact the Smith County Planning Office for routing and forms.
 4. Provide the required site, septic, and property information.
 5. Schedule inspections through CORE for state permits.

-How long does it take to get a building permit in Lancaster, TN?
+04 How long does it take to get a building permit in Lancaster, TN?

-What work is exempt from building permits in Lancaster, TN?
+05 What work is exempt from building permits in Lancaster, TN?

-How do I schedule a building inspection in Lancaster, TN?
+06 How do I schedule a building inspection in Lancaster, TN?

-Inspections can be scheduled via: State inspections are scheduled through CORE at https://core.tn.gov or by email to SFMO.permits-licensing@tn.gov.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Lancaster, TN via: State inspections are scheduled through CORE at https://core.tn.gov or by email to SFMO.permits-licensing@tn.gov.

-Other cities in Smith County
+Other jurisdictions in Smith County.

-View all Smith County jurisdictions →
+All Smith County jurisdictions →